raab-lab/crispr-screens/README.md

 =======

 Basic nextflow implementation of our CRISPR Screen pipline.
 For now, it is dependent on longleaf and mageck.
 You must have installed mageck on longleaf.
+It also relies on R/4.2.1 on longleaf loaded as module and you should have installed dplyr into that R version.

 ```
 module load anaconda